-Students who wish to drive to school and park at school must register with the Principal and provide written authorization from parent or guardian in order to obtain a permit.
+Students who wish to drive to school and park at school must register with the Principal and provide written authorization from a parent or guardian in order to obtain a permit.
 This permit is subject to revocation by the Principal at any time.
 Students who are permitted to drive vehicles to school shall not be allowed to drive home for lunch or at any other time during the school day without prior permission from the Principal or designee.
+Students are subjected to the rules below regardless of whether they obtain a parking permit.